 Create test and requirement coverage either by linking requirements to tests or by linking tests to requirements.
 Instead of covering each requirement only at the level of the test, you can cover a requirement by test configurations.

-To link requirements to tests:
+To link requirements to tests or test configurations:

 In the Test Plan module, select the Test Plan Tree view.

 Select a test, and click the Req Coverage tab.

 Click Select Req to display the requirements tree in the right pane.

 Select target requirements and click Add to Coverage .
 It includes the following options:

 Adds selected requirement without its child requirements to the coverage grid.